axonivy-market/docusign-connector/docusign-connector-product/README.md

    - Save the changed application settings.
    ![edit-app](images/application.png)

 4. Run `start.ivp` of the DemoESign demo process to test your setup.
+Please also refer to the document “Variables” below.
 Your setup was correct, if you are being asked to authorize yourself with a DocuSign account.
    ![docusign-auth](images/docuSign_auth.png)